koppadb/dereference-json-schema/README.md

 # dereference-json-schema

-This JavaScript library does resolve `$ref` references in a given set of JSON schemas.
+JavaScript library to resolve `$ref` references in a given set of JSON schemas

 ```javascript
 const schemas = new Dereferencer(inputSchemas, options).dereferenceSchemas();